Architecting a “Remote Execution Platform” with AI-augmented UX workflows - a case study

 The setup

-The product involved remote workflows, protocols, and physical execution by on-ground executors.
+The product involved remote workflows authored by a primary user and physical execution by on-ground executors.

 In this case study, I refer to primary user-authored workflows as ‘procedures’ for abstraction, though the original system may use different terminology